zhenhu9/Git-Notes/Git-Notes.md

    forget that you can always create multiple branches which base on one branch or the same commit.
 This means you have multiple backups of a branch and you can always do testing operations on them.
-After having been fully tested, you can merge tested branch into the important branch, and it will always be a fast-forward merge.
+After having been fully tested, you can merge tested branch into the important branch.

 **Note**: Git remote repository third party hosted options, https://git.wiki.kernel.org/index.php/GitHosting